10 financing options for cosmetic surgery

 With the aid of her plastic surgeon's finance office, she chose one of the medical credit cards on the market.
-With an introductory 0 percent interest rate for six months, followed by a moderate rate hike, Riffey opted for a 24-month plan, for which the bill is just $167 per month.
+With an introductory 0 percent interest rate for six months, followed by a moderate rate hike, Riffey opted for a 24-month repayment plan, for which the bill was just $167 per month.
 "It was a lower interest rate than a credit card with better payment plan options," she says.
-"And, as I pay it off, I can use the remaining credit for braces, which I plan to get."

 If you are considering plastic surgery, here are some payment methods to explore:

 Medical credit cards are the latest wrinkle in borrowing for beauty.
-Business is booming for the cards, which only cover medical expenses and are often offered as a financing option to cosmetic surgery patients.
+Business is booming for the cards, which are limited to covering only medical expenses and are often offered as a financing option to cosmetic surgery patients.

-Pros: Health care credit cards often come with attractive 0 percent promotions, and some can have reasonable interest rates and payment plans.
+Pros: Medical care credit cards, such as CareCredit, often come with attractive 0 percent promotions, and some can have reasonable interest rates and payment plans.
 Since they are limited to medical expenses, they can lend "a sense of control if you tend to overspend" on regular credit cards, says Billy DeFrance, an El Paso, Texas, certified financial planner.

-Cons: There has been a spate of predatory lending allegations against health care card lenders, as well as lawsuits against medical providers who signed unknowing patients up for the cards.
+Cons: There was been a spate of predatory lending allegations against health care card lenders, as well as lawsuits against medical providers who signed unknowing patients up for the cards.
 Sometimes the cards were marketed as having no interest, or the interest was applied retroactively to the entire balance rather than the remaining balance if a payment was missed or not paid off during the 0 percent introductory period.
-Also, medical providers may have received commissions from the card issuers for new cardholders or charged procedures to a patient's card before they were performed.
-And if you miss a payment, the default APR can rise to 30 percent in some cases.
+Also, medical providers may have received commissions from the card issuers for new card holders or charged procedures to a patient's card before they were performed.

 |Top 5 cosmetic surgeries in 2014,